 Visually beautiful and certainly memorable performance ended with word Compton written over the image of Africa.

-Amy Schumer was the star of Porn Teacher assigned by Saturday Night Live.
+Amy Schumer was the star of Smut Teacher assigned by Saturday Night Live.
 It’s completely a successful and hilarious porn parody produced by Saturday night live.
 This parody is so successful already and it has already hit 10 million views on Youtube with 20 thousands upvote.

 Amy Schumer is the dirty porn teacher.
 This parody is exactly how it sounds like.
 The opening dialog was seriously very hilarious.
 After finishing the class, dirty porn teacher Schumer let everyone leave except a local bad boy Ricky.
 She tried to seduce Ricky and wanted to do stuffs.
 But an over achieving, nerd student kept interrupting them.
 Overall, the storyline was good but the costumes were ridiculous.
 But for such type of porn comedy, this kind of costume was so perfect.
 Kyle Mooney played the role of the local bad boy Ricky and the nerd female student was played by Aidy Bryant.
 Overall, Porn Teacher was a very hilarious and successful parody.